Introduction

 A circular walk around Llyn Padarn is also highly recommended, whilst the central location of Llanberis means other hikes and trails and never too far away!

-7. Abersoch and the Llŷn Peninsula
+7. Abersoch, Pwllheli and the Llŷn Peninsula

 Abersoch on the Llŷn Peninsula was originally a fishing port but is now a popular seaside resort with a large, sheltered sandy beach.